Summer in New Zealand is a great time to get “beached as, bro.”

-With more than 9000 miles of coast ringing its two main islands, New Zealand has hundreds of unspoiled beaches to explore for swimming, surfing, chilling by seaside natural hot springs or simply discovering a secluded beach with no one else in sight and not a footprint in the golden sands.
+With over 9,000 miles of coast ringing its two main islands, New Zealand has hundreds of unspoiled beaches to explore for swimming, surfing, chilling by seaside natural hot springs, or simply discovering a secluded beach with no one else in sight and not a footprint in the golden sands.

-If this is the kind of holiday you are seeking, here are six beaches that should be on your radar.
+If this is the kind of holiday you seek, here are six beaches that should be on your radar.

 Karekare Beach, West Auckland, North Island